 Policies

 Loyola University Chicago is a private Jesuit institution with a strong history of liberal arts and professional programs.
-The Loyola University Chicago Archives & Special Collections (LUCASC) develops and maintains collections that support current and future teaching, learning, and research.
-This collection supports the scholarly initiatives of our students, faculty, staff, the wider Loyola community, and researchers from outside Loyola.
+The Loyola University Chicago Archives and Special Collections (LUCASC) develops and maintains collections that support current and future teaching, learning, and research.
+This collection supports the scholarly curiosity of our students, faculty, staff, the wider Loyola community, and researchers from outside Loyola.

 Archivists use their expertise in collection management to ensure the health, balance, and cost effectiveness of our collections.
 We strive to maintain active collections; this involves the acquisition and preservation of resources to better support research and learning needs.